-Commonwealth Bank of Australia (the "Bank") and its subsidiaries are not responsible for any statement or information contained in this document.
-Neither the Bank nor any of its subsidiaries guarantee the performance of any investment or entity referred to in this document or the repayment of capital.
-Any investments referred to are not deposits or other liabilities of the Bank or its subsidiaries, and are subject to investment risk, including loss of income and capital invested.
+First State Investments (UK) Limited and First State Investments International Limited are part of Colonial First State Asset Management ("CFSGAM") which is the consolidated asset management division of the Commonwealth Bank of Australia ABN 48 123 124.
+CFSGAM includes a number of entities in different jurisdictions, operating in Australia as CFSGAM and as First State Investments elsewhere.
+The Commonwealth Bank of Australia ("Bank") and its subsidiaries do not guarantee the performance of any investment or entity referred to in this document or the repayment of capital.
+Any investments referred to are not deposits or other liabilities of the Bank or its subsidiaries, and are subject to investment risk including loss of income and capital invested.